kubecost/docs/apis/apis-overview/spec-cost-prediction-api.md

 The API requires that workloads be passed in the request body in YAML format and that the `Content-Type` header be set to `application/yaml`.
 Multiple workloads can be passed via separation with the standard `---` syntax.

+The API requires that workloads be passed in the request body in YAML or JSON format.
+If using YAML, multiple workloads can be passed via separation with the standard `---` syntax.
+If using JSON, multiple workloads can be passed via the standard "list" format used by Kubernetes (e.g. `kubectl get deployment -A -o json`).

 Currently supported workload types:

 * Deployments